bryanakitchen/lab-03-rock-paper-scissors/README.md

 ### HTML Elements

-State changers
+_State Changers_

 - Radio button (with images)
 - submit button

-State viewers
+_State Viewers_

 - win span
 - loss span
 - draw span
 - total span
 - message span?

 How and when do we change the state?
 - when user makes a selection and clicks the 'call it' button
     - on click:
-        - If user beat computer:
+        - If user beats computer:
             - increment the wins and increment total
-        - If user lost to computer:
+        - If user loses to computer:
             - increment loss,
             - increment the total.
         - If user tied the computer:
             - increment the total

-### BJK Notes
+### BJK Notes - For Sudo Coding

 In HTML: divs with spans that have IDs.
 (Add percent?).
 Submit button.
 Input type='radio' * 3.
-GROUP the inputs by naming them - name='options'. value='rock' etc.
+GROUP the inputs by naming them - name='options'. value='rock' etc.  put label elements around the radio buttons. img tag after input tag.  type CHECK into input tag.

 In JS: grab DOM elements - buttons, rock, paper, scissors.
 (log this out and check)